barryclark/jekyll-now/_posts/2019-08-04-Homelab-Part-1-(PiHole).md

 pihole -a -p
 ```

-Thats it, you should be complete and have an up and running secure Pihole and Unbound instance.
+That's it, you should be complete and have an up and running secure PiHole and Unbound instance.

 You can test this config with dig
 ```